The Jewish Word: History

 It was founded 1992 to replace a previous periodical newspaper called Folks-Sztyme ("People's Voice"), published in the Polish People's Republic between 1946 and 1991.
 In the 1950s the publishing rights were transferred to the Social and Cultural Association of Jews in Poland (TSKŻ), which was founded after the merging of the Central Committee of Jews in Poland with the Jewish Society of Culture and Art.
 However, the Polish United Workers' Party (PZPR) had direct control over the newspaper's editors and enforced censorship.
 The political shift to democracy at the end of the 1980s allowed the publication of free content.

 The number of readers gradually decreased due to the emigration of Polish Jews following World War II.
-The 1968 political crisis and an anti-Semitic campaign orchestrated by the communist party caused several branches of the publication to be closed, particularly in the Lower Silesia region.
+The 1968 political crisis and an antisemitic campaign orchestrated by the Communist Party caused several branches of the publication to be closed, particularly in the Lower Silesia region.
 It was subsequently converted from a weekly into a monthly publication.